hrmcardle0/kubernetes-controller-podinfo/README.md

 ## Usage

-The sample CRD can be deployed with:
+The sample CRD is contained within the file: config/samples/app_v1_mypodinfo.yaml

-`kubectl apply -f config/samples/app_v1_mypodinfo.yaml`

 It can then be edited, updated and deleted, which cooresponds to the podinfo resource itself.

-Once this is deployed, the podinfo image can be scanned, and kubeaudit can be ran with:
+Tests can be run via the following command, which exexcutes the following tests:

+- Ensure the controller is registered
+- Ensure creating an instance of the CRD correctly creates a pod of type podinfo
+- Ensure the podinfo application is correctly bootstrapped by curling the token endpoint
+- Ensure the custom resource can be updated and corresponding changes will update the underlying infrastructure appropriately
+- Ensure the custom resource is correctly deleted with all corresponding infrastructure deleted

+`./pod-test.sh -c config/samples/app_v1_mypodinfo.yaml`

+This script uses trivy and kubeaudit to run security checks against the podinfo image as well as the cluster itself:

 `./pod-scan`

-This script uses trivy and kubeaudit to run security checks against the podinfo image as well as the cluster itself.

 ## Cleanup